 - User Experience With Kanopy

 - Final Thoughts

-Team Clark loves the chance to save money, and there’s nothing better to help the monthly budget than a price tag of “free.”
+Team Clark loves to save money, and there’s nothing better to help the monthly budget than a price tag of zero.
 As a part of our analysis of no-cost content options, we felt it was important to highlight the availability of Kanopy as a potential piece of your personal menu of TV streaming options.